oqolarte/oblong/content/project/imbentori.md

 do vs the spinning tactics of corporate greed, yay o nay?

 {{< btt >}}
+### Entry # 257
+Date: Sat, 03 Oct 2015

+to survey an everyday clearing of living room with nothing but self-professed grit remains the ever-exclusive task for this Me that so deserves a blunt-force reawakening.

+seriously.

+how hard do you think it
+is for me to arrive from work, suppressed by jolts and pulls of an encumbering metropolitan (now labeled the worst city to experience traffic), and sense that something depressing has befallen my companion? something that i find difficult to bridge with affection alone? to grieve for some people who would not come to the welp of my companion, is making me phase into cycles that are just as bad.

+{{< btt >}}
+### Entry # 258
+Date: Tue, 06 Oct 2015

+where does one attribute any abhorrent physical manifestation of one's musing over his most recent f-up? what distraction is needed? what type of linoleum on which to scribble one's blackest fugues? what immolation to mitigate these serpentine striations condoning much of sodium that pollutes the eyes?
+{{< btt >}}
+### Entry # 259
+Date: Mon, 12 Oct 2015

+all overwhelming things descend upon ones who sleep past lunch, themselves immune to the beckons of bottomless pits. i, on one hand, slaps on the earbuds and let supersonic chops fine-tune my head away from 'chillax' sounds of miley cyrus.
+{{< btt >}}
+### Entry # 260
+Date: Thu, 15 Oct 2015

+The inglorious method of us to let crippling tunes transfuse their inertia unto our devices when we know deep down we have not developed something real yet still human that could push us down the staircase.
+To choke on a large pair of opals that refuses to return our flashers.
+To mitigate the rush, crush, and the unpalatable stigma of having to resent any boyish systems, although 99% of which are righteous and do not need any finalization of re-recommendation.
+The coming-home of tired flesh from race.
+The spent musings and its many revisions, recycled but have no good use.
+When does one stop and where?
+{{< btt >}}
+### Entry # 261
+Date: Wed, 21 Oct 2015

+the power rarely is flipped on, but when speakers pronounce the aurora in much fluctuating dizziness its prime blasé, who else provides the steps of a false power groove? when the agents of a mooring distance officiate their causes through whatever means necessary, who else is caught amid the tango of papers?

+inside this paragraph, i will provide no insight as to who causes what or where does it happen when it does. the only thing certain about my current predicament is that of all things, chairs included, on which i append my spine and buttocks, i found peace in this particular apparatus called toilet. if indeed it is absolute or only fleeting, i will have to check with the 'outcome'.
+{{< btt >}}
+### Entry # 262
+Date: Tue, 27 Oct 2015

+what happened to a town was this: right before the disk voyaged down past the horizon, a discreet humming buzzed amongst those who were still capable of hearing. it was of a peculiar sort, something that could extinguish scents prior to their composition. or the silver ornamental that was julienne-thin that hypnotized no one, not even those who play well with verse. or a mongrel of thick coating, a crowd, a fruit peeling; really just random objects for random spurts of objection to the toxic homebound route.
+{{< btt >}}
+### Entry # 263
+Fri, 30 Oct 2015

+Through high-pitched sirens hurting at the corner to be struck i nudged my frame, peeping past the blurring fluorescent beams that are never rare in such an 'inviting' intersection of minds.
+As i did, i looked into my kissing kit for a breath analyzer, only to realize that the mood for exchanging saliva with a prospective lovapalooza participant never knocked on me, and thus, no such machine could ever be acquired from any of my baggage.
+If distance were personified or science had it in simpler definition, then it was both a bedmate and an opponent.

+Wait: Mind?
+But---Many possess intimidating ones with nice compartments to match the contents; and to listen to how they confabulate their intimate garble questions my ability to deepen the quality of my patents (or patience, depending on what they say).
+It's seldom that I get to mingle with them.
+I suppose goofing my way around deconstruction's pun side has its perks.
+I mean, how far can one fun?
+{{< btt >}}
+### Entry # 264
+Date: Wed, 04 Nov 2015

+The curve suggesting the rate of dissociation lies proximal to both axes.
+It is hard to keep and unkeep, to link both full and null at the same point without having to retreat to safety so as to assess the possibility of grime.
+To think again, to sink again.
+To feel that the ullage, however contemptible its volume, presses hard against the end of spine upwards.
+I might come up with a prayer of my own contra drag-downs.
+I might be the perpetual antagonist in my internal monologue, and not once could have I flinched even in knowing; that in spite of the many small sparks that have flown rogue into dryest cells of forest, I, the cavorted yet unyoked, might have never stopped burning at all.
+{{< btt >}}
+### Entry 265
+Date: Sat, 07 Nov 2015

+You are pulled from your attachment to the vertical beam.
+The landscape of cotton enmeshed with fibrous skin fumbled from the pole, both icy and molten at the same time.
+You borrowed glances from closed eyes, from dreams whose spirits swimming gradually farther to depths; and between pulses you expounded on rests that could have been filled by escaping images.
+There you half-sunk back to light before a femur automated the entire structukre to that same old poise, scratching still the patches that had dried through evening whistles.
+{{< btt >}}

 ### One-Liners
 Tweet-like witticisms back in the day.